The Placement Process

 - PL 3: ACT MATH 25 – 29 (SAT MATH 590 – 680), and high school GPA of 3.50 or higher, and having taken a course in Precalculus, Trigonometry, or Calculus during senior year

-Placement Level 2: Students at this level are eligible for everything listed for Placement Level 1, as well as Math 115: Trigonometry and Functions and Math 124: Finite Mathematics.
-Any student in this placement group should NOT take the math placement assessment unless direct entry into MATH 131: Calculus is desired.
+Placement Level 2: Students at this level are eligible for everything listed for Placement Level 1, as well as Math 115: Trigonometry and Functions, Math 124: Finite Mathematics, and CHEM 121: General Chemistry I. Any student in this placement group should NOT take the math placement assessment unless direct entry into MATH 131: Calculus is desired.

 - PL 2: ACT MATH 25 – 29 (SAT MATH 590 – 680), and high school GPA of 3.50 or higher, but NOT having taken a course in Precalculus, Trigonometry, or Calculus during senior year